corbe19/Startup-Web-App/README.md

 ## WebSocket deliverable

-For this deliverable I used webSocket to update the votes on the frontend in realtime.
+For this deliverable I used webSocket to alert users of other players connecting.

 - **Backend listens for WebSocket connection** - done!
 - **Frontend makes WebSocket connection** - done!